Code-Institute-Submissions/MLS-Project-1-Adventure-Tours/README.md

 • Under my repository, clicked "Settings".

-• Under the "GitHub Pages" section, used the Source drop-down menu and selected a publishing source, in this case the Master Branch .
+• Under the "GitHub Pages" section, used the Source drop-down menu and selected a publishing source, in this case the Master Branch.

 • The website was immediately published and a green tab appeared with a link to the live website.